acryptos/docs.acryptos.com/faq.md

 * The User interface \(UI\) is dynamic.
 The harvest button appears after you have at least 0.03 ACS Pending for harvest.
 * If your assets are Staked, the Withdraw button appears after the Unstake.

-### 8. What is ACS4USD and what is ACS4VAI?
+### 8. What is ACS4USD/ACS4VAI/ACS4UST?

-* When you deposit Stable coins to the ACS4USD StableSwap, you receive ACS4
-* When you deposit Stable coins to the ACS4VAI StableSwap, you receive ACS4VAI.
+* When you deposit Stable coins to the StableSwap, you receive ACS4*** tokens as a receipt/proof of deposit.

-  Then you can then stake those ACS4 / ACS4VAI in the ACS4USD / ACS4VAI farms to earn ACSI.
+  Then you can stake those ACS4*** tokens in the ACSI farms to earn ACSI.

 ## Governance and Voting